Tea Board of India: Functions

 The Tea Board India's tasks include endorsement of the diverse production and productivity of tea, financial support of research organisations and the monitoring of advances in tea packaging as it relates to health beneficial aspects.

 It coordinates research institutes, the tea trade and government bodies, ensuring the technical support of the tea trade in the global industry.

-Global Offices
+Global offices

 The headquarter of the board is located in Kolkata of West Bengal.
-The board also has other overseas offices located at London in United Kingdom, Moscow in Russia and Dubai in United Arab Emirates.
-The Tea Board also had an office in New York City in the 1960s to 70s.
-Mr P V Ramaswamy was the first director of the NYC office from 1960 to 1963 and also returned to head it from 1973 to 1975.
+Currently Tea Board has only one office located at Moscow.
+This foreign office of the Board is designed to undertake the various promotional measures to boost up export of Indian tea.
+This office also acts as a liaison office for interaction between importers of Indian tea of the respective region as well as Indian Exporters.